Javacord/Javacord/README.md

     }
 }
 ```
-A more detailed version of how to use slash commands can be found in the [wiki](https://javacord.org/wiki/basic-tutorials/interactions/commands.html)
+You can find a more detailed version of how to use slash commands can be found in the [wiki](https://javacord.org/wiki/basic-tutorials/interactions/commands.html)

 ## 📦 Download / Installation